juliennebay/igClone/README.md

 ## Login and signup

-* Users are stored in a file, login and signup either looks for a user or adds a user to this file.
-Not secure, I know, but will change this eventually
+Users are stored in a JSON file, which stores the user's ID as an object's key.
+The key's values are stored in an array of objects, which are: the time of posting, image source and comment. login and signup either looks for a user or adds a user to this file.
+(Not secure, I know, but will change this eventually)
 * Current user is stored in an unencrypted cookie

 ## Add image and comment (with screenshot)